-Employees at the Davenport Plant continued their efforts in creating more natural environments around their locale during the spring and summer of 2022.
-In 2022 over 500 trees were planted.
+Employees at the Davenport Plant continued their efforts in creating more natural environments around their locale during the spring and summer of 2023.

 To ensure our operations are safe and clean, the Davenport plant has "Adopted" the Highway in front of the plant and cleans up of the roadsides twice per year.
-Moreover, On August 22nd, Continental's Davenport Team joined Iowa Stormwater Education Partnership's "22 on 22" monthly initiative where they asked people to pick up 22 pieces of litter on the 22nd of each month.
-Davenport's participation was focused on their Highway clean-up area through the State's Adopt a Highway program.